EdJoPaTo/website-stalker-example/sites/org-bigbluebutton-docs-2-4-install-html.md

 if you are upgrading BigBlueButton 2.3, you can simply re-run the bbb-install command you used for 2.3 but replacing the repository `bionic-230` with `bionic-240`.

+After that, if the command `sudo bbb-conf --check` complains about a “Webhooks API Shared Secret mismatch”, reinstall the webhooks: `sudo apt-get install --reinstall bbb-webhooks`

 Restart your server
 ----------